 What Kind of Turtles are on Sanibel Island?

 There are many different kinds of turtles that can be found on Sanibel Island, including loggerhead turtles, hawksbill turtles, green turtles, Kemps Ridley turtles, and leatherback turtles.
 You’ll typically see these turtles nesting on the beaches or swimming in the waters offshore.
-If you’re lucky, you may even spot a turtle while you’re out kayaking or paddleboarding on your rental from Port Sanibel Marina.
+If you’re lucky, you may even spot a turtle while you’re out kayaking on your rental from Port Sanibel Marina.

 Where Can You See Turtles on Sanibel Island?